 All Souls College is now accepting applications for Postdoctoral Research Fellowships tenable from October 2019.
-International students are eligible to apply for this fellowship programme.
+International students are eligible to apply for this fellowship program.

-The primary duty of a Postdoctoral Research Fellow is to pursue in Oxford an independent programme of advanced study and research for publication as approved by the College at the time of election.
+The primary duty of a Postdoctoral Research Fellow is to pursue in Oxford an independent program of advanced study and research for publication as approved by the College at the time of the election.

 User Review( vote)

 The College is governed in accordance with its Statutes, which are approved by the Privy Council, and more detailed By-Laws as approved by the Governing Body.
 All full Fellows of the College are members of the Governing Body, which meets on average five times a year: once each term to deal with general matters, and twice a year to elect new Fellows.

 - Normally, the College will only accept applications from those who have been awarded their doctorate since 1 August 2019 or expect to have been awarded their doctorate by 1 October 2019.
 (Doctoral award should be taken as the date of the successful defense of your doctoral dissertation at a viva voice examination, or where there is no viva, the date of award on the degree certificate.)